tpl2go/LayerMCAO/README.md

 2. Test methods and algorithms for use in layer-oriented MCAO

 ## Usage
-At the moment, functions that demonstrate effects of WFS height conjugation are written in the "Evaluation.py" python module.
-Choose a function from that module to run and read the docstring explaining the principles behind the demonstration.
+1. Choose a function from "Evaluation.py" module to run.
+Docstring should explain the principles behind the demonstration
+2. Choose a function from SHWFSDemonstrator to run.
+2. Choose a function from PhaseScreenDemonstrator to run.